-Episode 6 (on iTunes and on YouTube) contains audio of the first part of my recent interview with Fred Murray.
+Episode 6 (on iTunes and you can listen here) contains audio of the first part of my recent interview with Fred Murray.
 I want to give a huge thanks to Mr. Murray and to Julie for sitting down and sharing their knowledge about the case.
 It truly was an honor.

 Part 1 touches on a variety of topics that were covered in the Oxygen series.
 Mr. Murray shares some of his thoughts and opinions including some of the things he liked and disliked, as well as some points he would like to clarify.
 Other topics include the background of the A-Frame house, the gathering at Sara Alfieri’s dorm on the Saturday night prior to Maura’s disappearance, and some of the suspicious individuals that have been brought to Mr. Murray’s attention over the years.

 I have said it before, but it is a point worth reiterating, that as recently as just a few months ago, the vast majority of information in this case amounted to little other than rumors and hearsay.
 From my perspective, the show was invaluable when it came to de-bunking a lot of those rumors, and establishing a foundation of verifiable facts that can be built upon.
 One thing you will hear Mr. Murray say in the episode is that one of his goals for the show was to broaden the base of followers of the case, and it is difficult to deny that the series accomplished exactly that.
 I want to stress this point because I do not want people to hear specific elements of the show being criticized, and misinterpret that as some kind of denunciation of the show overall.
 I also hope people will be respectful and will not use Mr. Murray’s words to divert attention away from the case in any way.